Why Blended Learning Is Bound to Grow (No Matter What)

 2. On-demand learning: With content rapidly moving online, people no longer have to wait for information to reach them on schedule, and learning should come no differently.
 With course material available online, students can independently go through the content at their pace; pausing, rewinding, and forwarding depending on their level of understanding.

-4. Richer peer discussions: Owing to the more communicative nature of the classroom setting, students can learn not only from teachers but their peers as well.
+4. Richer peer discussions: Owing to the more communicative nature of the classroom setting, students can learn not only from teachers but from their peers as well.
 According to studies, peer discussions are more beneficial when students have met in person.
 This signals the superiority of this setting to purely online class discussion forums as well.

 5. Improved skill building: With one variant of the blended learning model called the “flipped learning model”, teachers can have students participate in various skill-building activities during the classroom sessions.
-This time can be devoted to problem solving and application-based learning for students as opposed to running them through the theoretical concepts which they can easily read on their own.
+This time can be devoted to problem-solving and application-based learning for students as opposed to running them through the theoretical concepts which they can easily read on their own.

 6. Smooth assessment grading: Most sophisticated learning management solutions allow teachers to build online assessments to help them gauge their students’ learning outcomes.
 These assessments can be developed within the LMS and can be graded automatically, based on the parameters that the teacher defines.
 This allows for quicker and more objective grading which relieves teachers from yet another tedious task.